Note: This piece currently is a work-in-process

 Plymouth was a low priced car packed with tremendous value.
 Given the Great Depression that had by its 2ndbirthday, swallowed up the US economy, Plymouth was the right car at the right time.
 It was the only major maker to see sales actually rise during the depression.
 Within 4 years Plymouth had zoomed to #3 on the sales charts behind Ford and Chevy, giving rise to the term, the Big Three.

 All new for 1935, the Plymouth Model PJ was a real sleeper.
 Its new X-frame chassis gave the car a more controlled ride and better weight distribution.
 The engine was redesigned for a bit more power and much improved engine cooling and being mated with a fully synchronized gearbox.
 The PJ was a much improved car and it looked the part, with a sleeker body that adopted the beginnings of aerodynamic streamlining.

 The Plymouth was an everyman’s car that managed to look a bit menacing.
 That made it a favorite ride for Hollywood’s everyman heroes.
 In Howard Hawk’s 1946 film noir classic, The Big Sleep, Humphry Bogart’s Phillip Marlowe drove a prewar 1937 Plymouth P3.
-As a kid watching the late show on TV, this was one of my favorites.
-When I discovered that Bogie drove a Plymouth, they my default car in black and white for tough P.Is driving business coupes.
+As a kid watching the late show on TV, this was one of my favorite movies.
+So when I discovered what it was Bogie was driving, I associated all tough guy P.Is of the genre with Plymouth coupes.